Import JavaScript

 You can import the external JavaScript libraries in both parameters: Before content rendering and After content ready.

 The Business Text panel enables the loading of additional JavaScript using external URLs like CDN (Content Delivery Network).
+Use that functionality to execute JavaScript functions in the JavaScript Code editor.

-- Or on local Grafana instance /public/grafanaCSS.css
+. - From local Grafana instance use

 External JavaScript resources